makuge/web23-exercise-2/README.md

     The `textarea`, like `input` and `select` elements is wrapped in a `div` element and has its own `label`.

-There one last missing puzzle piece, the buttons.
-There are two of them:
+There is one last missing puzzle piece, the buttons.
+There are two of them at the end of the form:
-+ The `button` *Save* is going to call the JavaScript function `putMovie()`.
-You will need to look up how to use an onclick attribute.
++ The *Save* `button` is going to call the JavaScript function `putMovie()`.
+You will need to use the `onclick` attribute again.
++ The *Cancel* `button` is already there.

 So much for the construction of the form.

-Finally, you will have to include `edit.js` to actually load the movie data from the server and set it to the form!
+Finally, you will have to include `edit.js` in `edit.html` to actually load the movie data from the server and set it to the form!

 If everything is set up correctly, the movie data should now be shown in the form :).